-The Division is a cash-funded agency and its operations are funded through occupational and racetrack license fees.
+The Division is a cash-funded agency and its operations are funded through occupational, racetrack license and source market fees.
 Taxes and fines derived from all pari-mutuel wagering activity are deposited in the General Fund.

-For Fiscal Year 2015-16, the Division has a spending authority appropriation of approximately \$1.4 million.
+For Fiscal Year 2016-17, the Division has a spending authority appropriation of approximately \$1.4 million.